This section gives an overview of Linux kernel, compiler, and OpenSSL settings that can impact Redis performance.

 sudo sysctl -a

-Shown below are the network stack settings used for performance testing.
+Shown below are network stack settings used for Redis performance tuning.

 sudo sysctl -w net.core.somaxconn=65535